julianlk522/FITM/README.md

 ## Todos

 In order of importance:
-    1. ensure removing cat from tag decrements spellfix rank
-    2. touch up global cats visual, add to about
+    1. touch up global cats visual, add to about
-    3. More
+    2. More
-    4. refactors
+    3. refactors
-    5. find some way to cache the stupid github.com/lestrrat-go/httpcc download
+    4. find some way to cache the stupid github.com/lestrrat-go/httpcc download
-    6. about page guidelines / heuristics for avoiding "marooned" tags -only proper nouns / abbreviations should be capitalized -prefer "and" over "&" unless part of proper noun -describe the collection in plural if part of one
+    5. about page guidelines / heuristics for avoiding "marooned" tags -only proper nouns / abbreviations should be capitalized -prefer "and" over "&" unless part of proper noun -describe the collection in plural if part of one